codemdragon/kebab/README.md

 showslider: THIS MUST ALWAYS BE FALSE

-sauces: (True/False) Indicates if the item allows sauce selection(Drop down)
+sauces: (True/False) Indicates if the item allows sauce selection(Drop down).
+The  Sauces include Dips and Flavours
 vegetables: (True/Fasle) Indicates if the item includes or allows vegetable options(Multiple choice)